-Like most Builders, the layout of the Theme Builder maps comfortably onto the general structure of the Studio: to the immediate right of the Builder Bar, to the right of which is the Stage, to the right of which is the Inspector:
+Like most Builders, the layout of the Theme Builder maps comfortably onto the general structure of the Studio: to the immediate right of the Builder Bar is the Tree, to the right of which is the Stage, to the right of which is the Inspector:

-The Tree is where you'll find an expandable and collapsible breakdown of the many Variants that can be edited within Theme Builder.
+The Tree is where you'll find an expandable and collapsible breakdown of the many styling defaults that can be edited within Theme Builder.
 What you select in the Tree determines what is displayed in the Stage and Inspector.